Last updated on February 6, 2019

 The Treadmill Test

-It’s easy for doctors to figure out if you have a disease or not but hard to say just how relatively healthy you are.
+It’s easy for doctors to figure out if you have a disease but hard to say just how relatively healthy you are.
 A yes/no diagnosis is good if you’re ill but it doesn’t tell us much about how your overall health compares to good health.
 This test attempts to give a number – a health score – relating to your relative health with the hope that people with lower numbers can begin to work seriously on their health to improve.
 No doubt we will soon see the Treadmill Test Diet on the shelves of Barnes and Noble.
-I Can’t wait!
+I can’t wait!
 And, yes, I’m being sarcastic.

 But, in a sense, who really cares?
 What if you ‘pass’ the test?
-Does that mean that you can rest now an live a life of leisure?
+Does that mean that you can rest now and live a life of ice-cream eating leisure?
 And what if you can’t reach the number?
 Then you begin an exercise program meant to build up your heart.
 And keep at it.
-In other words, no matter who you are or how old you are, you need to incorporated some level of exercise into your weekly routine.
+In other words, no matter who you are or how old you are, you need to incorporate some level of exercise into your weekly routine.

 Thanks so much for reading.
 Can you think of someone else who would enjoy the post?
 Please mail it to them or share with your favorite social media using one of the icons below.
 And won’t you follow me?
 You can do so in the sidebar.
 Thanks again!
 And feel free to comment!